Supply chain security is always a major concern of business leaders, but it’s gained new attention as the pandemic strains shipping systems.

 Label production can be much more flexible than the contents of your actual product.
 If there’s a shortage of one material, we’ll look at the tolerances of your products and shipping operation to find the best available alternative.

-For example, perhaps a major retailer needs to run an unplanned emergency promotion that triples your demand overnight.
+For example, perhaps a major retailer needs to run an unplanned emergency promotion that triples your demand overnight (you can learn more about promotional labels here).
 We’ll analyze internal scheduling and available material alternatives, then shift production between plants, even if it takes reconfiguring the presses to make deliveries on time.
 Then the process will be added to our dataset to help prepare for future surprises.

 Enhance RFIs: Prepare for uncertainty and development